accesscode-2-1/unit-3/lessons/18_Services.md

 #### Exit Ticket
 Please submit the exit ticket [here](https://docs.google.com/forms/d/1Wq7g9YVohn4A1367n0Zxu9wf14AL_Bwlch2Sil5c6oE/viewform).

+ Exit Ticket Questions & Answers:

+ Q1.
+What are the two methods for an activity to start a service?
+   A.  startService(intent) and bindService(intent)

+ Q2.
+What are the two types of Service classes that Android provides for us to extend from?
+   A.  Service and IntentService

+ Q3.
+What tag do you add to AndroidManifest.xml when creating a new Service?
+   A.  `<service name="someServiceClassName"/>`